Understanding Gas Properties: A complete walkthrough

 Understanding the Chart:

 This table presents key properties for several gases.
-The molar mass indicates the mass of one mole of the gas, while the density represents its mass per unit volume at STP.
+On top of that, the molar mass indicates the mass of one mole of the gas, while the density represents its mass per unit volume at STP.
 Critical temperature and critical pressure are the temperature and pressure above which a gas cannot be liquefied, regardless of the pressure applied.
 Finally, the van der Waals constants (a and b) provide insights into the extent of deviation from ideal gas behavior for each gas.
 Gases with larger 'a' values exhibit stronger intermolecular attractions, while larger 'b' values reflect larger molecular sizes.

 Kinetic Molecular Theory of Gases